Boostcom/bee-plugin/README.md

 ```

 ## Get token
-> You need to be authorize to start with the editor, learn more [here](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin)
+> You need to be authorized to start using the editor: befree [has a nice post](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin) explaining how to do it

-It is not raccomended to do it client side but is possible with the module, just call getToken
+It's not really raccomended to do it client side but it's possible with the module, just call getToken

 ```js
 import Bee from 'bee-plugin'